Biophilic design: Fallingwater

 Fallingwater, one of Frank Lloyd Wright's most famous buildings, exemplifies many biophilic features.
 The home has human-nature connectivity through the integrative use of the waterfall and stream in its architecture - the sound from these water features can be heard throughout the inside of the home.
-This allows visitors to feel like they are “participating” in nature rather than “spectating” it like they would be if the waterfall were downstream.
+This allows visitors to feel like they are "participating" in nature rather than "spectating" it like they would be if the waterfall were downstream.
 In addition, the structure is built around existing foliage and encompasses the local geology by incorporating a large rock in the center of the living room.
 There are also many glass walls to connect the occupants to the surrounding woods and nature that is outdoors.
 To better the flow of the space, Wright included many transitional spaces in the home (porches and decks); he also enhanced the direct and indirect experiences of nature by using multiple fireplaces and a wealth of organic shapes, colors, and materials.
 His use of Kellert's biophilic design principles are prominent throughout the structure, even though this home was constructed before these ideas were developed.

 Khoo Teck Puat Hospital

-Referred to as a “garden hospital”, KTP has an abundance of native plants and water features that surround its exterior.
+Referred to as a "garden hospital", KTP has an abundance of native plants and water features that surround its exterior.
 This inclusion of vegetation has increased the biodiversity of the local ecosystem, bringing butterflies and bird species; the rooftop of the hospital is also used by local residents to grow produce.
 Unlike many other hospitals, 15% of visitors come to Khoo Teck Puat for recreational reasons such as gardening or relaxing.
-The design behind this hospital was to increase the productivity of its doctors, wellbeing of its visitors, and increase the healing speed and pain resilience of its patients.
+This hospital´s design aims to increase the productivity of its doctors, the wellbeing of its visitors, and increase the healing speed and pain resilience of its patients.
 To do this, the designers incorporated greenery from the hospital's courtyard to its upper floors, where patients have balconies that are covered in scented foliage.
-The hospital is centered on the Yishun pond, and like Frank Lloyd Wright's Fallingwater, the architects made this natural feature part of the hospital by having water stream through its courtyard, creating the illusion that the water was “drawn” from the pond.
+The hospital is centered on the Yishun pond, and like Frank Lloyd Wright's Fallingwater, the architects made this natural feature part of the hospital by having water stream through its courtyard, creating the illusion that the water was "drawn" from the pond.
 The hospital also utilizes natural ventilation as much as possible in common areas and corridors by orienting them in the direction the north and southeast prevailing winds; this has reduced energy consumption by 60% and increased airflow by 20-30%.
 This creates thermally adequate environments for patients and medical staff alike.
 Using Kellert strategies above, it is apparent that most of the strategies used for Khoo Teck Puat are direct nature experiences.
 The hospital also uses transitional spaces to make occupants more connected to the outdoors and has organized complexity throughout its overall architectural design.
 KTP has created a sense of place for occupants and neighbors, as it acts as a communal place for both those who work there and live nearby.